-- For North America, you can choose to connect to either one or both the service locations – Silicon Valley (SV) and New York (NY).
+- For North and South America, you can connect to one or two service locations – Silicon Valley (SV), New York (NY), or Toronto (TR).

-- Each of these metros have redundant GNSS (GPS) receivers with the antennas and time server infrastructure in at least two geo-distributed data centers (IBXs).
+- Each of these metros has redundant GNSS (GPS) receivers with the antennas and time server infrastructure in at least two geo-distributed data centers (IBXs).

-- Once you select either one or both service locations, this level or redundancy is available to you automatically.
+- Once you select one or both service locations, this level of redundancy is available to you automatically.
 For example, if a data center becomes unavailable in SV or NY, your devices continue to receive accurate time from one of the other locations.

-- Within each of these data centers EPT connects your services to two timing masters that act as primary and secondary masters over a redundant switching infrastructure.
+- Within each of these data centers, Precision Time connects your services to two timing servers that act as primary and secondary servers over a redundant switching infrastructure.

-Security – EPT time is distributed over Equinix Cloud Exchange Fabric (ECX Fabric), a state-of-the-art private network, so EPT time packets are never exposed to the public internet, making EPT a secure timing service.
+Security – Precision Time time is distributed over Equinix Fabric, a state-of-the-art private network, so time packets are never exposed to the public internet.

-EPT infrastructure is installed and secured inside Equinix state-of-the-art IBX data centers.
+Precision Time infrastructure is installed and secured inside Equinix state-of-the-art IBX data centers.
 Our data centers meet the highest standards of security, certification, and sustainability.
-Additionally, the Edge Precision Time services can only be provisioned via the EPT Services Portal, which requires authentication using the same Equinix customer credentials used by other Equinix portals (such as ECP, ECX Fabric, and so on).
+Additionally, Equinix Precision Time services can only be provisioned using the Precision Time portal, which requires authentication using the same Equinix customer credentials used by other Equinix portals (such as ECP or Equinix Fabric).

 Getting accurate time is an important requirement for both consumer and business applications.
-Although the required level of reliability, security, and accuracy depends on your individual use cases, we see that security and reliability have become critical for all enterprise applications.
-In certain vertical markets, mission critical applications require the highest possible degrees of precision to meet compliance and regulatory mandates.
+Although the required level of reliability, security, and accuracy depends on individual use cases, security and reliability are critical for all enterprise applications.
+In certain vertical markets, mission critical applications require the highest possible degrees of precision to meet regulatory compliance and mandates.

-- Financial Services – High-frequency trading platforms need highly accurate time (in the order of single digit microseconds or better) to maintain an ordered sequence of transactions.
-The trading ecosystem comprises of stock and commodities exchanges, traders and FinTech companies that provide digital services in this space.
+- Financial Services – High-frequency trading platforms require accurate time (single digit microseconds or better) to maintain an ordered sequence of transactions.
+The trading ecosystem is composed of digital stock and commodities exchanges, traders, and FinTech companies.

 - Enterprise Applications – As applications become more geographically distributed, systems are challenged to distribute transactional databases, ensure the accuracy of ordering logs, and analyze and prevent online attacks.
 A narrow-drift offset from a secure and reliable time source is necessary to resolve these challenges.

 - Broadcasting – Audio and video feeds are sent separately to end devices.
-If the time between these feeds is not synchronized, “lip sync” errors can occur, which significantly degrade the quality of service.
-Accordingly, the broadcasting industry has specific standards (SMPTE 2110), that require accurate time synchronization between the audio and video feeds.
+If the time between these feeds is not synchronized, “lip sync” errors can occur, degrading the quality of service.
+Accordingly, the broadcasting industry has specific standards (SMPTE 2110) for accurate time synchronization between the audio and video feeds.

-- Gaming – Online gaming and e-sports platforms require accurate time synchronization in order to ensure proper functionality (for example, a bullet hitting a target), and the chronological order of play in multi-player games.
-This problem becomes increasingly exasperated when players are in geographically distributed locations.
+- Gaming – Online gaming and e-sports platforms require accurate time synchronization to ensure proper functionality (for example, a bullet hitting a target), and the correct order of play in multi-player games.
+This problem grows when players are geographically distributed.

-- Telecommunications – Telecom service providers are required to maintain precise synchronization of their infrastructure in order meet their quality-of-service requirements.
+- Telecommunications – Telecom service providers are required to maintain precise synchronization of their infrastructure.
 Managing billing and other customer facing infrastructure also requires accurate timing.
-Poor timing synchronization can result in dropped calls and poor customer service resulting from unreliable data.
+Poor timing synchronization can result in dropped calls, poor customer service, and unreliable data.

-- Manufacturing – To maintain seamless manufacturing processes, manufacturing operations (including process automation, MRP systems, and logistics systems) have become reliant on accurate time synchronization across the all the systems and infrastructure involved in the process.
+- Manufacturing – To maintain seamless manufacturing processes, manufacturing operations (including process automation, MRP systems, and logistics systems) have become reliant on accurate time synchronization across all systems and infrastructure.